mypreview/Conj/docs/where-to-find-your-envato-purchase-code.md

 Each purchase code is a unique string of letters and numbers to verify that your copy of the [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview) is valid.

-Follow the steps below to find your purchase code:
+Follow the steps below to find your Envato purchase code:

 ![Download license certificate & purchase code for Conj - eCommerce WordPress Theme](img/download-conj-wordpress-theme.png)
 ![Loacte the Envato Purchase Code for Conj - eCommerce WordPress Theme](img/conj-envato-purchase-code.jpg)